What to do in Paris in September

 European Heritage Days

 On the second weekend in Paris, many buildings and historical spaces typically closed to the public are open for a special viewing.
 I highly recommend visiting the élysée Palace or the Arc de Triomphe.
-The second weekend of September is also known as journées du patrimoine in French.
+The third weekend of September is also known as journées du patrimoine in French.
 You can check out this post for more information on Heritage Days in Paris.
 It is broken down into arrondissements so you can plan your visits.
-You will want to plan well as there is limited time and so many incredible buildings to explore.
+You will want to prepare well, as there is limited time and so many incredible buildings to explore.

-I did this in September and visited the Luxembourg Palace and Hôtel de Ville (city hall).
-This was the view of Notre Dame from Hôtel de Ville on a rainy September evening.
+A few years ago, I visited the Luxembourg Palace and Hôtel de Ville (city hall) in September.
+See below for the view of Notre Dame from Hôtel de Ville on a rainy September evening.
 It was well worth the wait for this view.
 I was one of the last people let in for the evening.

 What to do in Paris in September: Flâneur